Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 ```

 # 7.10 Lifetimes

+Mojo implements eager destruction of variables, that is: the memory is released ASAP, destroying values immediately after last-use.

+Int is a trivial type and Mojo reclaims this memory as soon as possible,without need for a __del__() method.
+String is a destructible (it has its own __del__() method) and Mojo destroys it as soon as it’s no longer used.
+    This means that a struct which has only String and Int fields doesn't need a destructor.
+A struct that contains a pointer (like Array in § 7.9.4 or HeapArray) needs a __del__.

+Mojo also has field-sensitive lifetime management: it keeps track separately of whether a "whole object" is fully or only partially initialized or destroyed.
+But the "whole object" must be constructed with the aggregate type’s initializer (__init__) (not by initializing all individual fields) and destroyed with the aggregate destructor (__del__).

 ## 7.10.1 Types that cannot be instantiated
 These are types from which you cannot create an instance because they have no initializer __init__.
 In order to get them, you need to define an __init__ method or use a decorator that synthesizes an initializer.